briansmith/ring/README.md

 work together to ensure that the latest version is good *as it is being developed*.
-In particular, because users know that correctness/security fixes (if any) aren't going to get backported, they have a strong incentive to help review pull requests before they are merged and/or review commits on the master branch after they've landed to ensure that code quality on the master branch stays high.
+In particular, because users know that correctness/security fixes (if any) aren't going to get backported, they have a strong incentive to help review pull requests before they are merged and/or review commits on the main branch after they've landed to ensure that code quality on the main branch stays high.

 The more common model, where there are stable versions that have important